trrine/my-rent-buddy/README.md

-# my-rent-buddy
+# MyRentBuddy
  A dynamic website for managing car rentals using PHP and MySQLi.
+Developed for a subject on web server programming.